Manchester City come from behind to beat Crystal Palace

-Manchester City moved level on points with Liverpool at the top of the Premier League with a comeback win over Crystal Palace .
-Pep Guardiola's side conceded inside the opening four minutes at Selhurst Park but bounced back quickly with Kevin De Bruyne marking his return to the team with an excellent goal.
-Neither side could edge ahead in the rest of the first-half but City struck immediately after the break with Rico Lewis putting them in front.
+Manchester City kept up the pressure at the top of the Premier League with a come from behind victory at Crystal Palace .
+The Blues trailed to an early goal but roared back to win 4-1 and move level on points with leaders Liverpool ahead of the Merseysiders' trip to Manchester United on Sunday.
+Pep Guardiola was able to rest a handful of players with Tuesday's Champions League quarter final first leg tie in Real Madrid in mind with Phil Foden and Bernardo Silva among those left out.

-Erling Haaland and De Bruyne then made the game safe to complete an excellent week for City after their home draw with Arsenal last Sunday.
-Here are how the players rated for their performance
+Given City are fighting for silverware on three fronts as they chase a double treble, squad rotation is likely to play a key role in the run-in.
+Erling Haaland and Kevin De Bruyne were left out for the midweek win over Aston Villa but one player rarely afforded a day off is Rodri given how important the midfielder is for Cit

-Manchester City Crystal Palace Premier League Comeback Win Kevin De Bruyne Rico Lewis Erling Haaland
+Manchester City Crystal Palace Premier League Victory Come From Behind Leaders Liverpool

 United Kingdom Latest News, United Kingdom Headlines